XLNC-Deoxys/WRO-FE25/README.md

 # Obstacle management

+## Avoiding obstacles using Pixy

 First you need to configure Pixy2 to detect green and red pillars.
 Then you need to find the trajectory of the pillar using the Pixy2.
 To do this, we launch the robot so that it goes around the pillar and records its coordinates using the Pixy2.
 He takes the center of the pillar as the coordinates.
 After that, we transfer the data into a table and use the built-in tools in Google Sheets to find the equation.
 If the robot sees a pillar, it tries to follow that trajectory.
 If the pillar is red, then x of function are multiplied by 1, and if the pillar is green, then x of function are multiplied by -1 (inverse function).
 Our Pixy2 camera is at angle of 45 degrees so as not to lose the object too early and to detect it far enough away.
 If the robot does not see the pillar, it tries to bring the ultrasonic values ​​closer to 44 cm.
 <div align=center>

  ![photo](./Images/README_photos/Trajectory_of_pillar.jpg)
 </div>

+## Program overview
+### Obstacle

+The Obstacle2.bp program continuously gathers data from Pixy2, ultrasonic sensors, and the gyroscope.
+It uses the Pixy2 signature to determine if the object is green or red, and calculates a mirrored trajectory equation accordingly.
+The robot adjusts its path using these equations and follows the calculated curve while avoiding the obstacle.
+If no object is detected, it uses ultrasonic wall-centering to continue navigating safely.

+### Open
+The Open2.bp program is used for the open challenge.
+The robot completes three laps while maintaining a balanced position between two side walls.
+It reads distances from left and right ultrasonic sensors and uses a gyro-based PID controller to steer straight.
+Color sensors detect orange turning points, which trigger a gyro reset and initiate a 90° turn.
+The robot dynamically selects direction based on detected color, completing the required path using modular and reactive logic.

 The final robot program with explanation is located in the [Source](https://github.com/XLNC-Deoxys/WRO-FE24/tree/main/Source).